graphistry/graphistry-cli/docs/connector-management.md

 # Using the Connector Management Bash Script

-This guide provides instructions for utilizing the bash script for managing connectors in Graphistry.
-The script includes functionalities for creating, updating, deleting, getting, and listing connectors.
-It interacts with a Graphistry API using curl commands and generates JWT tokens for authentication.
+You can manage Graphistry connectors using the CLI from a Graphistry server or remotely via the REST API.
+The serverside management scripts are easier to start with.
+For convenience, we include bash scripts for using the remote REST API via curl & Python.
+Functionalities include creating, updating, deleting, getting, and listing connectors.

 ## Prerequisites

-### Python Cryptography Library
+### Remote REST API bash scripts: Python cryptography library

+The REST curl bash scripts invoke the Python cryptography library.

 The script uses the Python cryptography library to decrypt keyjson.
 Install the library using one of the following commands:
 ```bash
 pip install cryptography